mvormisto/react-randomcolor/README.md

 My next step with fidling around with ReactJS.

 ## Synopsis
 Page, where the background color changes to a random color every time you click it.
 It also counts how many times the background has changed.

+## Demonstration
+You can try it out by [clicking here](https://mvormisto.github.io/react-randomcolor/RandomColor.html).

 ## Motivation
 Decided to just try lots of new things, and while at it learn a little bit of this and that.